martinkoster/actionfx/actionfx-testing/README.md

 }
 ```

-### Execute all test methods inside the JavaFX-thread
+### Execute all test methods inside the JavaFX thread

 By using the annotation [@TestInFxThread](src/main/java/com/github/actionfx/testing/annotation/TestInFxThread.java) on class-level, all test methods are executed inside the JavaFX thread.
 There is no need to annotate the single test methods themselves.